All articles

 Impaired T3 transport into the cell — mutations or reduced expression of MCT8/MCT10 transporters, competition with other ligands ▸Impaired T4 → T3 conversion — deficiency of selenium, zinc, iron; DIO2 gene polymorphisms (Thr92Ala — in 12–16% of the population reduces D2 activity by 30–50%) ▸Elevated rT3 — competes with T3 at the TR receptor as an antagonist

 The DIO2 Thr92Ala polymorphism deserves separate attention.
-Panicker et al. in the Journal of Clinical Endocrinology and Metabolism (PMID 19228876) showed that carriers of this variant on monotherapy with levothyroxine report persisting hypothyroid symptoms significantly more often than wild-type carriers and respond significantly better to combined T4+T3 therapy or natural desiccated thyroid (NDT).
-This is a minority, but a clinically important one — roughly 1 in 7 Hashimoto patients on levothyroxine.
+Panicker et al. in the Journal of Clinical Endocrinology and Metabolism (PMID 19190113) showed that carriers of this variant on levothyroxine monotherapy report persisting hypothyroid symptoms significantly more often than wild-type carriers and respond significantly better to combined T4+T3 therapy.
+This is a minority, but a clinically important one — roughly 1 in 6 patients on levothyroxine.

 Related article — hypothyroidism and natural desiccated thyroid NDT — covers the protocol for switching to Thyroid-S when levothyroxine monotherapy is inadequate.